 The ‘Sources’ panel at the bottom lets you choose where video will be recorded from.
 The options you’ll be interested in are Display Capture and Game Capture

-Display Capture records whatever is happening on your screen from the moment you click ‘Start recording’ (if you have multiple monitors, you’ll be prompted to choose one), whereas Game Capture starts recording when you launch a full-screen application.
+Display Capture records whatever is happening on your Mac or PC screen from the moment you click ‘Start recording’ (if you have multiple monitors, you’ll be prompted to choose one), whereas Game Capture starts recording when you launch a full-screen application.

 Selecting Display Capture will produce a hall of mirrors effect as the software captures itself capturing itself (and so on), but don’t be alarmed.